explainers-by-googlers/cross-origin-storage/README.md

 > [!IMPORTANT]
 > In the context of AI, its implications for sustainability efforts are undeniable.
 It's essential to adhere to [Web Sustainability Guidelines](https://w3c.github.io/sustainableweb-wsg/) when integrating AI solutions.
 Prior to implementing AI, it's recommended to [assess and research visitor needs](https://w3c.github.io/sustainableweb-wsg/#assess-and-research-visitor-needs) to ensure that AI is a justifiable and effective solution that truly improves the experience.
 For example, by increasing user privacy of video calls by applying AI-based background blurring.
->
-> For AI models, as with all Web assets, it's critical to optimize performance and resource utilization by implementing effective [browser caching strategies](https://w3c.github.io/sustainableweb-wsg/#optimize-browser-caching), leveraging [Content Delivery Networks (CDNs) and edge caching](https://w3c.github.io/sustainableweb-wsg/#consider-cdns-and-edge-caching), and, most importantly, designing a [lightweight user experience by default](https://w3c.github.io/sustainableweb-wsg/#create-a-lightweight-experience-by-default).
-For example, by prioritizing using the smallest AI model that meets the required quality needs to minimize resource consumption while maintaining functionality.

 ## Open questions